 - Lifestyle and life stage – It is crucial to serve your dog according to the varying nutritional needs as they grow from a puppy to an adult dog and then to a senior dog.

 - Special needs – Especially if you are planning to stick to a grain-inclusive diet, make sure you are completely aware of the special needs of your dog and know about their allergies if any.

 Picking Up The Best Dog Food with Grain

 Use the information shared in this article to make an informed decision based on facts.
-The top 12 best dog foods with grains have been listed to make the choice even easier for you.
 Each of these options has been selected keeping these factors in mind to help you pick a diet that’s nutritionally rich, complete, and balanced.

-So unless your dog shows symptoms of intolerances to grains, feeding the right amount of a whole grain diet can serve a healthy choice for your beloved pooch.
+So unless your dog shows symptoms of grain intolerance, feeding the right amount of a whole grain diet can serve as a healthy choice for your pup.

 - Nomnomnow.com grains good or bad for dogs

 - Can Dogs Eat Wheat And Other Grains?

 - petmd.com grain-based diet